-- L5.2 An awareness of the key theoretical traditions in Politics and International Relations, their elaboration by key theorists, and their contribution to the analysis of phenomena relating to Politics and International Relations (KU). - L5.3 A critical awareness of conflicting narratives of the state, governance, security and geopolitics, particularly since the Cold War, in relation to society and to the international community (KU). - L5.4 Knowledge and understanding of different political systems and the regional dynamics of International Relations, with specific focus on the politics of Europe, the Middle East, Asia and Africa (KU). - L5.5 An understanding of the varieties of approaches to constructing and interpreting the international system, especially through concepts and theories derived from the social sciences (KU). - L5.6 An understanding of the role of social science methodologies and political research skills in the research process, including the ability to use communication and information technology for the retrieval and presentation of information.
-(GA) - L5.7 An understanding of the responsibilities of global citizenship, especially as it relates to conceptions of civic responsibility and global engagement through cross-cultural and crossnational perspectives.
-(GA) - L5.8 An ability to locate, organise and successfully complete a form of work-based learning in an appropriate organisational setting.
+- L5.1 A detailed understanding of the contemporary agenda of global security and the key issues in the study of contemporary politics and international relations in the context of cognate disciplines (KU) - L5.2 An awareness of the key theoretical traditions in Politics and International Relations, their elaboration by key theorists, and their contribution to the analysis of phenomena relating to Politics and International Relations (KU) - L5.3 A critical awareness of conflicting narratives of the state, governance, security and geopolitics, particularly since the Cold War, in relation to society and to the international community (KU) - L5.4 Knowledge and understanding of different political systems and the regional dynamics of International Relations, with specific focus on the politics of Europe, the Middle East, Asia and Africa (KU) - L5.5 An understanding of the varieties of approaches to constructing and interpreting the international system, especially through concepts and theories derived from the social sciences (KU) - L5.6 An understanding of the role of social science methodologies and political research skills in the research process, including the ability to use communication and information technology for the retrieval and presentation of information (GA) - L5.7 An understanding of the responsibilities of global citizenship, especially as it relates to conceptions of civic responsibility and global engagement through cross-cultural and cross- national perspectives (GA) - L5.8 An ability to locate, organise and successfully complete a form of work-based learning in an appropriate organisational setting.
 (PPP) - L5.9 Develop the skills to work collaboratively as well as individually in a learning and research environment.
 (GA)